01 / 11

 Hayball’s CRT+YRD is located at the heart of Nightingale Village, a collective of six buildings, designed by six award-winning architecture firms, located on Duckett Street in Brunswick.
-The Village has been designed to prioritise community, providing generously landscaped green spaces between buildings and commercial tenancies that contribute to amenity and activation for residents and surrounding neighbours.
+The Village is Australia’s first medium-density carbon-neutral precinct.
+The development is designed to prioritise community, providing generously landscaped green spaces between buildings and commercial tenancies that contribute to amenities and activation for residents and surrounding neighbours.

 30.07.2019, Sydney Morning Herald: 'Real outcomes': Super fund invests in affordable housing for ambos, nurses, police